Newly Registered Domains by TLD & Name Analysis

 Top 10 TLDs

-Most popular top-level domains among newly registered domains.
+Most popular top-level domains among newly registered domains over the past 60 days.

 -